- 89% response rate

 Music, Movies, and Books

-I used to be a huge pop fan in the 2000s, and I still love the music from my favorites Britney Spears, Rihanna, Nicki Minaj, and Aubrey O'Day, but I'm not a huge fan of current day top 40 songs.
+Music: I used to be a huge pop fan in the 2000s, and I still love the music from my favorites Britney Spears, Rihanna, and Nicki Minaj, but I'm not a huge fan of current day top 40 songs.

 In the past few years, I've become a huge EDM fan.
-My favorite genre of EDM is hardstyle, and I also listen to various types of house, techno, progressive trance, and psytrance (basically anything I can shuffle to).
-My favorite DJs are Lady Faith and Blasterjaxx, but other artists I love include TNT, R3hab, Sick Individuals, W&W, Paul Van Dyk, and Simon Patterson.
+My favorite genre of EDM is hardstyle, and I also listen to various types of techno, house, and trance.
+My favorite DJs include Lady Faith, TNT, D-Block & S-Te-Fan, Adam Beyer, and Simon Patterson.

 One Amazing Thing I’ve Done